khunt-miral/TCS-nqt-practice-problem/README.md

 # TCS-nqt-practice-problem
-This is nqt quesion practice repo
+This is TCS-NQT question practice repo
 Changes and corrections are welcome.